jrobinso/hdf5-indexer/README.md

 ### h5update-offset

-To annotate an indexed hdf5 file with the file offset location of the index Dataset use h5update-offset.
+Used to add an attribute to the root object containing the file offset to the index Dataset.
+Files with this attribute can load faster as the index can be loaded directly and used, rather than searched for.
 This is  only neccessary for files indexed prior to release 0.1.1.
-The offset information is used to avoid searching for the dataset at startup time, which can save up to a minute or more for large files with many top-level groups and datasets.

 ```commandline
 h5extract h5update-offset hdf5file